dnmcginn57/4883-SWTools-McGinn/Assignments/A04/README.md

  ### Instructions

- To see this code run yourself, you'd need to create a file called `config.php` to connect it to the proper server
+ To see this code run yourself, you'd need to create a file called `config.php` to connect it to the proper server, and open stats_display.php with your web browser.